Samsung Galaxy Tab S7 and S7+ are premium Android tablets with 5G

 ALSO READ: Microsoft is making it possible to run Android apps in Windows 10

 "Experience PC-level productivity on Galaxy Tab S7 and S7+ thanks to a powerful processor, an improved keyboard experience (keyboard sold separately as Book Cover Keyboard), and an improved S Pen with similar capabilities as the Galaxy Note20 series -- all empowering you to get more done in less time.
-For elevated entertainment, Galaxy Tab S7 and S7+ feature an immersive display with a 120 Hz refresh rate, so you can take full advantage of the cloud-based gaming and high-definition streaming that 5G enables -- or do both at the same time with upgraded multi-tasking capabilities." says Samsung.
+For elevated entertainment, Galaxy Tab S7 and S7+ feature an immersive display with a 120 Hz refresh rate, so you can take full advantage of the cloud-based gaming and high-definition streaming that 5G enables -- or do both at the same time with upgraded multi-tasking capabilities," says Samsung.

 The Galaxy-maker also says, "These tablets also make it easier than ever to work across multiple devices.
 When there's no Wi-Fi network in sight, you can use Auto Hotspot to automatically tether other Galaxy devices to your 5G-enabled tablet.
 And with Nearby Share, you can effortlessly transmit files to nearby contacts.
 Use your Galaxy Tab S7 and S7+ to extend your Samsung PC with Second screen, so you can choose between duplicating and extending your display.
 Maximize your productivity even further with tools such as Samsung Notes, S Pen, Book Cover Keyboard and Bluetooth mouse for the complete computing experience"